lakshya-chopra/CD_pipeline_setup/README.md

   ```
 - After this, login in into Jenkins by going to it’s default link: http://127.0.0.1:8008, here enter the initialAdminPassword.
 - Create a new pipeline project, and configure it as a github project:
-- After this, write a pipeline script, like this, and make sure you approve it:
+- After this, write a Jenkinsfile in your project's root, like this:
 - ```
   pipeline {
     agent any